hurwitzlab/muscope-blast/README.md

-# muSCOPE BLAST
+# Ohana BLAST

-BLAST for muSCOPE.org
+BLAST for Ohana Gene Catalog on iMicrobe

 # Author